Posts Tagged ‘three questions’

 When to use: Normally, right after ground rules have been set.

-Helpful for: Learning about each participant, exposing topics and questions of interest to the group, uncovering formerly unknown useful expertise for the group to share.
+Helpful for: Learning about each participant, exposing topics and questions of interest to the group, and uncovering formerly unknown useful expertise for the group to share.

-Resources needed: Question cards and pens, circle of chairs.
+Resources needed: Question cards and pens, a circle of chairs.
 Do not replace cards with the three questions posted on a wall or screen.

 Technique: Fishbowl *